When Does Static Willingness to Pay Mislead? A Framework for Dynamic Hedonic Valuation: Model

 I partition characteristics as $\bm{z}_t=((\bm{z}_t^c)^{\prime},(\bm{z}_t^a)^{\prime})^{\prime}$, where $\bm{z}_t^c\in\mathbb{R}^{J_1}$ are non-habit-forming characteristics and $\bm{z}_t^a\in\mathbb{R}^{J_2}$ are habit-forming characteristics, with $J_1+J_2=J$.
 The analyst defines this partition.
 Crucially, this formulation allows intertemporal dependence to operate at the level of attributes rather than goods, so persistence in behaviour need not be attributed to non-habit-forming components bundled within a product.
 Although preferences are defined over characteristics, choice and budget constraints remain in goods space.

 To clarify the economic content of the model, it is useful to fix ideas with a simple example.
-Suppose the consumer chooses between two cereal products, where each good bundles two measurable attributes: a contemporaneous ``taste'' characteristic (e.g., nutty-ness) and a habit-forming ``sensory'' characteristic (e.g., salt or sugar intensity).
+Suppose the consumer chooses between two cereal products, where each good bundles two measurable attributes: a contemporaneous ``taste'' characteristic (e.g., nuttiness) and a habit-forming ``sensory'' characteristic (e.g., salt or sugar intensity).
 The key modelling choice is that habits attach to the latter attribute rather than to the cereal good itself: consuming a high-intensity product today can change tomorrow's marginal value of intensity (due to sensory fatigue or craving), even if the consumer switches cereal product.
 In this example, the model's structural content is that observed goods prices must be representable as shadow values on attributes given $\bm{z}_t=\bm{A}\bm{x}_t$, while its behavioural content is that those shadow values must admit a concave, dynamically consistent utility representation.

-Preferences are represented by a felicity function $u:\mathbb{R}^{J+J_2}\to\mathbb{R}$ that depends on current characteristics and one lag of the habit-forming subset, $u(\bm{z}_t^c,\bm{z}_t^a,\bm{z}_{t-1}^a)$, as in the one-lag ``short memory habits'' specification of \citet{boyer_habit_1978,boyer_rational_1983} and \citet{becker_empirical_1994}.
-The multi-lag extension is straightforward and deferred to \href{https://joauer-mit.github.io/when-do-habits-matter-appendix/online_appendix_dynamics_hedonic_val.pdf}{Online Appendix~E}.
+Preferences are represented by a felicity (i.e., flow utility) function $u:\mathbb{R}^{J+J_2}\to\mathbb{R}$ that depends on current characteristics and one lag of the habit-forming subset, $u(\bm{z}_t^c,\bm{z}_t^a,\bm{z}_{t-1}^a)$, as in the one-lag ``short memory habits'' specification of \citet{boyer_habit_1978,boyer_rational_1983} and \citet{becker_empirical_1994}.
+The multi-lag extension is straightforward and deferred to \href{https://joauer-mit.github.io/when-do-habits-matter-appendix/online_appendix_dynamics_hedonic_val.pdf}{Online Appendix~F}.
 I assume quasi-linearity in an outside good $y_t$ with unit price, as is standard in empirical IO and hedonic demand models for narrow product categories \citep{berry_automobile_1995,nevo_measuring_2001}.
 I also maintain local non-satiation, concavity, and superdifferentiability of $u$; I impose no further sign or monotonicity restrictions on the habit-forming components.
 I refer to this environment as the \emph{habits-over-characteristics} model.

 The consumer chooses $\{(\bm{x}_t,y_t)\}_{t=1}^T$ to solve

 where $\beta\in(0,1]$ is a discount factor and $W$ is present-value lifetime wealth.
 I use the augmented notation

 so $\ztil_t\in\mathbb{R}^{J+J_2}$, $\xtil_t\in\mathbb{R}^{2K}$, and $\Atil$ is a $(J+J_2)\times 2K$ block matrix.
 Throughout, I treat $\bm{x}_0$ (equivalently, the initial habit stock $\bm{z}_0^a$) as fixed and exogenous.
 Because the model has one lag and a finite horizon, there is no continuation term beyond $T$; equivalently, I set $\bm{\pi}_{T+1}^1 \equiv \bm{0}$ by convention.
 The key question is whether the observables $\{(\bm{\rho}_t,\bm{x}_t)\}_{t=1}^T$ can be rationalised by \eqref{max_prob}, and, if so, what testable restrictions this imposes on prices and choices.